Skip to content

 Here are some key tips to streamline medical equipment planning:

-1. Budget for Both Fixed and Movable Equipment
+1. Budget for Both Fixed and Movable Equipment, Considering the Total Cost of Ownership:

 4. Assure Compatibility with Building Systems